-- Support the role of play, leisure and extra-curricular activities for children and young people
+- Understanding the development of children and young people in residential childcare

 After Your Course

 This qualification provides the suitable level of occupational competence to meet minimum regulatory and registration requirements for the sector.

 Achievement of this pathway will enable learners to access higher level jobs within the sector, e.g. senior residential childcare worker, advanced practitioner in residential childcare, senior support worker in residential childcare.

 There is also opportunity for learners to go on to further study at higher levels, particularly working towards: